mush42/oy-cms/README.md

 **Oy** is a lightweight, modular, and extensible content management system (CMS) based on the **Flask** micro-framework.

-**oy** provides you with a flexible, full-fledged CMS engine with the following features:
+**Oy** provides you with a flexible, full-fledged CMS engine with the following features:

 * A base **Page** model containing comprehensive metadata fields
-* Pages are managed in a tree using nested sets which allows for faster querying for descendants and ancestors
+* Pages are managed in a tree using nested sets which allows for faster traversal of the page tree
 * Routing to any page type is handled transparently using the familiar decorator syntax
 * The ability to apply middlewares to modify page responses
-* Model **Mixins**, a lot of them, to easily build your custom content types
+* A wide range of **Model Mixins** to easily build custom content types
 * Editable settings that users can edit in runtime (e.g, through the admin dashboard) which the developer can use in code or templates.
 * An optional module system which augment **Flask Blueprints** with additional behavior
-* Makes use of some of the best flask extensions out there (Flask-Admin, Flask-SQLAlchemy, Flask-Security...)
+* Makes perfect use of some of the best flask extensions (Flask-Admin, Flask-SQLAlchemy, Flask-Security..etc.)

-## Additional Features
+## Contrib Extensions

-In addition to the core, **oy** provides extra functionality through several packages under the **oy.contrib** package, including:
+Building on the top of this powerful core, **oy** provides most of it's functionality via **contrib packages** which use the familiar  flask extension API.

+Extensions under the **oy.contrib** package supplies you with the following additional features:

 - * *oy.contrib.admin* providing the administration dashboard (based on Flask-Admin).
 - **oy.contrib.media** manage user uploads (images, and documents) through an intuitive interface, and attach them to models  (uses the excellent file depot package).